giantswarm/releases/azure/v14.1.0/README.md

 This is the first workload cluster release to support [spot VMs](https://azure.microsoft.com/en-us/pricing/spot/) on Azure.

-With this release, the `volumeBindingMode` for the following `storageClasses` will be changed to `WaitForFirstConsumer`:
+With this release the `volumeBindingMode` for the following `storageClasses` will be changed to `WaitForFirstConsumer`:

 - default
 - managed-premium